How Do I Know If I Have Been Sexually Assaulted?

 Does Age Make a Difference?

 Understanding or identifying sexual abuse can be both frightening and confusing for individuals at any age.
-“Sexual abuse” is often used to describe abuse that is or has been going on for a period of time; whereas “sexual assault” is often used to describe a single incident.
-Sexual abuse and exploitation is perpetrated on people of all ages and includes undesirable physical contact (e.g., fondling, penetration, coercion to perform acts on someone else, prostitution), as well as undesirable non-physical contact (e.g., sexual comments, exposure of intimate body parts, voyeurism, showing pornography, engaging in sexually obscene correspondence through the Internet, luring, verbal or emotional abuse that is sexual in nature, and making sexually obscene phone calls).
+“Sexual abuse” is often used to describe abuse that is or has been going on for a period of time, whereas “sexual assault” is often used to describe a single incident.
+Sexual abuse and exploitation are perpetrated on people of all ages, and includes undesirable physical contact (e.g., fondling, penetration, coercion to perform acts on someone else, and/or prostitution), as well as undesirable non-physical contact (e.g., sexual comments, exposure of intimate body parts, voyeurism, showing pornography, engaging in sexually obscene correspondence through the Internet, luring, verbal or emotional abuse that is sexual in nature, and/or making sexually obscene phone calls).
 All of these acts are crimes and all sexual activity without consent, regardless of age, is a criminal offence.

 Is it Normal or is it Abuse?